Babiana brachystachys: Differences with similar species

 Babiana tubulosa also has pale flowers with a comparably long perianth tube.
 It can be distinguished by its more robust habit, wider and hairy, sword-shaped leaves of 8-12 mm wide, cream-coloured flowers from mid-September to mid-October, that are flushed pink on the reverse, with a perianth tube with a distinct gullet, filaments of 20-22 mm long and style branches of about 6 mm long.
 B. tubiflora has leaves of 3-6 mm wide, flowers that usually flower until mid-September and are white or cream on the reverse, a perianth tube without a gullet, filaments of 13-16 mm and style branches 3-4 mm long.
 B. lapeirousioides only has two or three whitish flowers with red markings in a spike, about 7 mm long filaments and 4.5 mm long anthers, with hairless, rigid, pleated leaf blades with an almost spiny tip.
 B. brachystachys has cream-coloured flowers, pink on the reverse, with short filaments of 5-6 mm long and terete leaves.

 Taxonomy and naming

 This species was first described by John Gilbert Baker in 1876, based on a collection made by P.A.
 Mader and Peter MacOwan from the North Cape.
 He called the species Acidanthera brachystachys.
 South African botanist Gwendoline Joyce Lewis published in 1959 an extensive revision of the genus Babiana.
 Therein she reassigned Baker's species and created the new combination Babiana brachystachys.
 It is the type species of the section Teretifoliae.

-The species name brachystachys is the contraction of the Ancient Greek words βραχύς (brakhús) meaning "short", and σταχυς (stachys), meaning "an ear of grain", referring to the inflorescence being a short spike.
+The species name brachystachys is the contraction of the Ancient Greek words βραχύς (brăkhŭ́s) meaning "short", and στάχυς (stắkhū̆s), meaning "an ear of grain", referring to the inflorescence being a short spike.